 However, deeper behavior analysis yields clues.
 With the potential for brutality and death, perpetrators of armed robberies tend to be the most aggressive, narcissistic, yet predisposed to hopelessness based on marginalization.
 They are often intelligent and athletic with strong dexterity.
 In short: smart, physical, and highly capable at thinking on their feet.
 They are drawn to life-and-death situations where they must take charge, must assert themselves as dominant in stark contrast to the larger world where they feel powerless and persecuted.

 William Guess, the Polo Shirt Bandit, was captain of the high school basketball team, made good grades without studying, and exuded confidence.
 Yet he was an underachiever with no perceptible ambition.
 A delivery driver when as friends graduated college and began careers, by his thirties he was a sometimes salesman, sometimes car dealer, and habitual gambler.
-If his first bank robbery only yielded $1000 the adrenaline must’ve been intoxicating.
+If his first bank robbery only yielded $1000, the adrenaline must’ve been intoxicating.
 He hit his second bank weeks later.
-When an early robbery fell apart due to a dye pack that ruined the money--and marked Guess as well--he became a master of takeover robberies.
+When an early robbery fell apart due to a dye pack that ruined the money—and marked Guess as well—he became a master of takeover robberies.

 In Heat Neil McCauley, (DeNiro) asks, “Do you see me doin' thrill seeker liquor store robberies with a Born To Lose tattoo on my chest?”
 Pachino’s Vincent Hanna answers “no,” but McCauley’s actions beg to differ.

 Carl Gugasian, the Friday Night Bandit, and most prolific bank robber in American history, was an SOG trained Army officer.
-He was also an electrical engineer with advanced degrees in systems analysis, statistics and probabilities.
-And, he robbed 50 banks over a thirty-year period netting $2 million--much, much less than he would’ve made applying himself in any of his legitimate disciplines.
+He was also an electrical engineer with advanced degrees in systems analysis, statistics, and probabilities.
+And, he robbed 50 banks over a thirty-year period netting $2 million—much, much less than he would’ve made applying himself in any of his legitimate disciplines.

 Adrenaline addiction or simply thrill-seeking?
 Identity quest?
 Maybe none of the above.
-There is data to suggest sexual dysfunction common to armed robbers.
+There is data to suggest sexual dysfunction is common to armed robbers.
 This makes Donald Westlake/Richard Stark prescient in depiction of heister Parker’s work/sex cycles.
-Which brings us back to the “mostly” part and more importantly, the motivation.
-Whatever it is that gets your character out of bed in the morning--whether they admit it or not--is what they wanted to be when they grew up.
+Which brings us back to the “mostly” part and, more importantly, the motivation.
+Whatever it is that gets your character out of bed in the morning—whether they admit it or not--is what they wanted to be when they grew up.
 Except counterfeiters.
 Nobody wants to be a counterfeiter.
 They’re phreaks.